ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 ## Design and Structure ##

 The frontend is developed as single-page application (SPA) in [AngularJS (v1.5)](https://angularjs.org/).
 All dependencies are either already contained in the application project or (preferred) resolved through [npm](https://www.npmjs.com/) during installation (requires active internet connection).
-Compiling (browserification, concatenation & minification), as well as other tasks like running a lightweight webserver are handled by the task runner [grunt](http://gruntjs.com/).
+Compiling (browserification, concatenation & minification), as well as other tasks like running a lightweight webserver are handled by the nodeJS based task runner [grunt](http://gruntjs.com/).

 ### Directory Structure ###